jmerle/glo-web-clipper/README.md

 [![Build Status](https://jenkins.jmerle.dev/buildStatus/icon?job=glo-web-clipper%2Fmaster)](https://jenkins.jmerle.dev/job/glo-web-clipper/job/master/)

-Clip anything, describe it and save it to a GitKraken Glo card.
+Clip it, describe it and save it to a GitKraken Glo card.

 Use Glo Web Clipper to easily capture snippets of the web to a new or existing GitKraken Glo card.
 Optionally, you can also include a link to the website you're on and write a description about the clipped content or the link.